Comctx

 void (async () => {

-const counter = injectCounter(
+const counter = injectCounter(new WorkerAdapter(worker, 'web-worker-injector'))

 const initValue = await counter.getValue()